arpeh/python-rpg/README.md

 To get started with Tiled, see http://gamedevelopment.tutsplus.com/tutorials/introduction-to-tiled-map-editor--gamedev-2838

-The .tmx-format is handled using PyTMX library: https://github.com/bitcraft/PyTMX
+The .tmx-format is handled using PyTMX library: https://github.com/bitcraft/PyTMX (The easiest way to use PyTMX, is to download the zip file and copying pytmx folder to python-rpg main folder)

 ##What's working so far
 *Player can move around the map, pick up items and interact with surroundings*